uchicago-2023-capp30122/30122-project-truth-inquery/README.md

 # Project Truth InQuery

 ## Description
 We download data from [Expose Fake Clinics](https://www.exposefakeclinics.com) that contains information on Crisis Pregnancy Centers (CPCs) by U.S. state.
-We CPC zip codes to collect the website and other information on nearby legitimate healthcare providers that provide abortion and other family planning health services.
+We use CPC zip codes to collect the website and other information of nearby legitimate abortion and family planning healthcare providers from [AbortionFinder](https://www.abortionfinder.org).
 We crawl the websites of CPCs and the legitimate clinics (referred to as HPCs) to identify the top terms in both sets of URLs.

 We also use data from the [Abortion Policy API](https://www.abortionpolicyapi.com).
 These data are include state-level policy indicators and other measures of abortion care access in the state.
 Using these data sources, our goal was to train a model that could classify a URL as a CPC or not.